jose-donato/jose-donato.pages.dev/src/content/blog/bringing-real-time-data-to-openbb-our-collaboration-with-pyth.md

 ---
 title: 'Bringing Real-Time Data to OpenBB: Our Collaboration with Pyth'
 type: post
-snippet: By integrating Pyth Network's real-time data feeds, we enhanced the OpenBB Terminal's capabilities and democratized access to financial data.
+snippet: By integrating Pyth Network's real-time data feeds, we enhanced the OpenBB Workspace's capabilities and democratized access to financial data.
 This collaboration took another lever now as OpenBB was selected to be part of the Pyth Network Retrospective Airdrop program.
 coverImage: ''
 date: '07-02-2024'
 topics: 'OpenBB pyth-network real-time financial data-feeds collaboration partnership crypto blockchain airdrop'